Bioconductor/bioconductor.org/content/help/support/posting-guide.md

   subject line "time course experiment using limma" is better than just "limma".

+* Tag your post appropriately.
+Choose one or more tags so that people following those tags will see your posts.
+If you're posting about a specific package, tag your post with the name of that package.

 * Identify yourself.
-If you are using a non-professional email account, like gmail or hotmail, or the guest posting facility, then give your full name and professional affiliation.
+If you are logged in with a non-professional email account, like gmail or hotmail, then give your full name and professional affiliation.

 * If you are asking for advice on how to use a particular function or